gillian-guide/gillian-guide.github.io/docs/en/additional-setup.md

     - If the game doesn't allow you to use the correct resolution/refresh rate in the graphics settings, add `-width`, `-height` and `-refreshrate` with your monitor's native values.
         - If that still doesn't help, add `d3d9.forceAspectRatio = 16:9` to :material-file-cog:`dxvk.conf`.
 Change `16:9` with your *[exact](https://stevewadsworth.github.io/calculateAspectRatio/)* aspect ratio if you don't use a 16:9 monitor.
     - If using Windows, make sure you disabled `Enable Shader Pre-caching` in `Settings` - `Downloads` on :material-steam: Steam.

-!!! warning "If using Linux..."
-    Add `WINEDLLOVERRIDES="dinput8=n,b" %command%` to the list of options.

 ??? abstract "Full list of available launch options"
     You can use these options for intensive tweaking or debugging.